Previous: “Architectural Features and Building Styles”

 While evidence is limited, it’s likely that Gerasa maintained the traditional Greek assembly (ecclesia) where male citizens could gather to hear pronouncements and participate in certain civic decisions, though its real power was probably ceremonial by the Roman period.

--> Explore the physical setting of these institutions in my article “Walking Through Ancient Gerasa: A Monument-by-Monument Guide“
+-> Explore the physical setting of these institutions in our article “Walking Through Ancient Gerasa: A Monument-by-Monument Guide”

 Relationship with Rome: Provincial Administration